This Sausage and Kale Stuffed Acorn Squash is a feel-good meal that will boost your mood and warm you up during the cold fall and winter days.

 - Or you can also make a vegetarian version of this dish by replacing sausage for rice or quinoa.

 - This sausage and kale stuffing can really be used to fill any type of winter squash.
 It goes really well with butternut squash or sweet potato too.
+Or you can try this Easy Ground Turkey Stuffed Peppers but with the sausage kale stuffing instead!

 - After you bake the acorn squash, its skin becomes so thin that you can actually eat it.
 Awesome, right?